scalikejdbc/scalikejdbc-cookbook/en/03_connection.md

       }
     }

-As you can see, `DB.readOnly` can save you from writing such a verbose code every time.
+`DB.readOnly` is provided for conciseness instead.

 ## Connecting multiple data sources

-Below is an example of how to cope with the needs for connecting multiple data sources from a single application using ScalikeJDBC.
-The name of a data source must be specified in the first argument of the `add` method, whose type is actually `Any` but it is highly recommended to use a `Symbol`.
+When you need to work with multiple data sources, use the `add` method as below.
+The first argument is where you specify the data source name, whose type is actually `Any` but using a `Symbol` value is conventionally preferred.

     ConnectionPool.add('db1, "jdbc:xxx:db1", "user", "pass")
     ConnectionPool.add('db2, "jdbc:xxx:db2", "user", "pass")